IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 Monitor the Notifications structure after cleanup, reboot, controlled user logons, and during the initial production period.

+Where recurrence is observed, compare the exact target-family count before and after controlled RDS logins with printer redirection enabled and disabled.
+On the reproducible host used during development, printer redirection was the confirmed trigger for per-login target-family growth.

 Cleanup removes accumulated state.
-It may not identify or permanently stop the process that created it.
+It does not change RDS printer-redirection policy or guarantee that the redirected-printer/device lifecycle that created the states will stop recurring.

 ## What this project does not do